-Geoengineering and Climate Policy
+Solar Geoengineering and Climate Policy

 Science, Technology, and Globalization (STG)

 Fellows will undertake research, conduct training, provide policy advice, and disseminate information on interactions between technological innovation and globalization, with particular emphasis on implications for developing countries.
 This is a nonstipendiary fellowship.

 Agricultural Innovation in Africa (AIA)

 Fellows will study agricultural science and technology policy improvement through Africa's Regional Economic Communities (RECs).
 AIA Fellows will be expected to engage with policymakers and focus information dissemination on efforts to align science and technology missions and operations with agricultural development goals in the RECs, as part of the larger agenda to promote regional economic integration.
 This is a nonstipendiary fellowship.

 Managing the Atom Project (MTA), joint with the International Security Program (ISP)

-Geopolitics of Energy, joint between ENRP and ISP
+Geopolitics of Energy, joint with ENRP

 - Unofficial transcript (pre-doctoral fellowship applicants only)